-The Brinc Lemur 2 has the capabilities to live stream and record through a 4k visual camera or thermal imaging lens.
-It provides two-way communication via a cell phone SIM card which provides a way to de-escalate hostile situations.
+The following capture UAS capabilities available to law enforcement agencies: Brinc Lemur 2 has the capabilities to Livelive streaming and recording through a 4k visual camera or thermal imaging lens, ..
+It provides two-way communication via a cell phone SIM card which provides a way to de-escalate hostile situations, battery performance that provides for a longer flight time and protection through adverse weather and temperature conditions.
+This model UAS provides unique benefits that allow for exterior open-air or in building searches as well as overwatch capabilities during incidents.
 This model UAS provides unique benefits for interior searches of buildings and minimal exterior use.

 The DJI Matrice 30T has the capabilities to live stream and record through a 4K visual camera.
 Its battery performance provides for a longer flight time and its IP55 protection allows it to handle adverse weather and temperature conditions.
-This model UAS provides unique benefits that allow for exterior open-air searches as well as overwatch capabilities during incidents.
+This model UAS provides unique benefits that allow for exterior open air searches as well as overwatch capabilities during incidents.